 Last updated in March 2018

-Germany plays an important role in Australia’s international relations, even though Australian bilateral foreign policy focuses on the Asia-Indo-Pacific region.
+Germany plays an important role in Australia’s international relations, even though Australian bilateral foreign policy focuses on the Indo-Pacific region.
 Australia maintains a close political and military alliance with the United States; extensive economic ties with four of its major export markets, China, Japan, South Korea and India; a relationship of growing political importance with Japan and India, two partners with whom it shares common values, as well as with its ten times more populous northern neighbour Indonesia; as well as its close relationship with New Zealand and the Pacific island states.

 Australia is, however, aware that not only its European roots but above all its key interests and values make it a member of the Western family of nations.
 For Australia, this means that Europe and Germany – with its key role in the European Union and the eurozone – continue to be important partners.